-On completing the combined qualification the total number of credits which an apprentice will attain on the Qualifications and Credit Framework (QCF) equals 65 which exceeds the required minimum of 37 credits.
+On completing the combined qualification the total number of credits which an apprentice will attain equals 65 which exceeds the required minimum of 37 credits.

-Credit Assignment in Mandatory Units Level 3 Diploma in Occupational Therapy Support (QCF)
+Credit Assignment in Mandatory Units Level 3 Diploma in Occupational Therapy Support

 The minimum requirement of 10 credits of assessed knowledge and 10 credits of assessed competence is met in this framework through the achievement of the mandatory units.
 The learner will achieve in excess of the minimum requirement in undertaking the full qualification.